SERVICE-DECLARATION-PROTOCOL

 • The nonce increases monotonically.

-If all conditions are fulfilled, the message is stored on the blockchain ledger; otherwise, the message is discarded.
+If all of the above conditions are fulfilled, then the message is stored on the ledger; otherwise, the message is discarded.

 Active

-The Active action updates the active value of the DeclarationInfo, which also activates inactive (but not expired) providers.
+The Active action updates the active value of the DeclarationInfo, which means that it also activates inactive (but not expired) providers.

 The SDP active action logic is: